 Additional education may substitute for required experience and additional related experience may substitute for required education, to the extent permitted by the JHU equivalency formula.

-Classified Title: Financial Analyst Role/Level/Range: ATP/03/PC Starting Salary Range: Min $53,300 - Max $93,500 Annually ($70,000 budgeted; Commensurate with experience) Employee group: Full Time Schedule: Mon - Fri 8:30 AM - 5:00 PM Exempt Status: Exempt Location: Hybrid/School of Public Health Department name: Financial Operations Personnel area: School of Public Health
+Classified Title: Financial Analyst Job Posting Title (Working Title): Financial Analyst Role/Level/Range: ATP/03/PC Starting Salary Range: Min $53,300 - Max $93,500 Annually (Commensurate with experience) Employee group: Full Time Schedule: Monday - Friday 8:30 - 5:00 Exempt Status: Exempt Location: Hybrid/JH at Keswick Department name: Real Estate Personnel area: University Administration

 Total Rewards The referenced salary range is based on Johns Hopkins University's good faith belief at the time of posting.
 Actual compensation may vary based on factors such as geographic location, work experience, market conditions, education/training and skill level.
 Johns Hopkins offers a total rewards package that supports our employees' health, life, career and retirement.
 More information can be found here: https://hr.jhu.edu/benefits-worklife/